At Scoundrel Time, we welcome submissions from writers and visual artists at all stages of their careers.

 We are looking for poetry that opens up what it means to develop a new poetry of engagement.
 Ideally, we want our readers to hop up and down and say, “I didn’t know you could do that, in a poem.”
 Humor is welcome, since it can be a great way to get to serious matter.
 Above all, we are looking for an honest and accurate embrace of complexity and nuance—that, too, can be its own act of resistance.

 We are open as to style, form and aesthetic.
 We like history.
+It shows us who we are.
 Anything that’s subversive, in the way that poetry can be, is what we’re all about.
 Mostly we want to be taken somewhere.
 Please do.

 Send between 3 and 6 poems, each single-spaced, 12 point type, in a single MS Word document.